wp-plugins/mini-membership/readme.txt

 3. Under WordPress--->Settings---->General, set 'Membership' to 'Anyone can register' and 'New User Default Role' to 'Subscriber'.

-4. Use Captcha plugin to add captcha to your registration and lost password page.It prevents auto spam account generation.
+4. To check if the plugin works, log in as a subscriber and try accessing posts and pages set as private.

-5. Check private content as subscriber.
+6. Mini Membership also includes an optional sidebar widget to let people register as member, log in and log out of your site.To get the widget, activate Mini Membership Widget via plugin page.

-6. Mini Membership also includes an optional sidebar widget to let people register as member, log in and log out of your site.To get the widget activate Mini Membership Widget via plugin page.
+7. Post your best content as private and ask your readers to subscribe if they want to read your best content.

-7. Post your best content as private, Watch number of subscribers rise.
+Note: You should consider using a Captcha plugin to add captcha to your registration and lost password pages.It prevents auto spam account generation.

 If you are new to WordPress : [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins)